kimble4/CrossMgrLapCounter/command_reference.md

 `void crossMgrSetDebug(void (*fp)(const char * line))`

 Sets a callback for the library's debugging output.
-The c-string `line` may be `Serial.print()`ed, sent over the network, or whatever.
+The C-string `line` may be `Serial.print()`ed, sent over the network, or whatever.

 # Sprint Timer
 If `ENABLE_SPRINT_EXTENSIONS` is `#define`ed in CrossMgrLapCounter.h, these additional functions are supported when connected to a sprint timer: